vaginessa/porn-vault/README.md

   - Automatic label extraction from scene titles & file names
   - Search, filter and sort your collection
   - Rate items, mark as your favorites & bookmark items
+- Custom data fields
+  - Extend actor info with any kind of data (hair color, retired, etc.)
 - Automatic thumbnail generation on scene import
 - Optional password protection in LAN